 - Predicting an accurate mask for realistic composition

 While detecting the foreground object is easy for a human, it is not so for a computer.
-In this post we focus our attention on the second challenge and leave this one for a future blog post.
+We focus on the second challenge in this post and leave this one for a future blog post.

-A common approach to generating a mask is a technique called image segmentation which assigns a binary value, a YES or a NO, to every pixel in an image to indicate if that pixel belong to the subject or not.
-Then, this mask can be used to extract the object as shown below.
+A common approach to generating a mask is a technique called image segmentation, which assigns a binary value, a YES or a NO, to every pixel in an image to indicate if that pixel belongs to the subject.
+Then, this mask can be used to extract the object, as shown below.

-In such a case, what we we need is a transparency mask or alpha matte for proper extraction as that shown below.
+In such a case, what we need is a transparency mask or alpha matte for proper extraction, as shown below.
 Such a mask can completely separate foreground and background elements, even at places where they deeply interact.

 - Color decontamination